-Eric advises on federal, state and local procurement and other complex compliance issues throughout the life cycle of the contracting process.
+Eric advises on federal, state and local procurement issues throughout the life cycle of the contracting process.
 Clients rely on his counsel from pre-proposal opportunity and risk assessment, through compliance with solicitation requirements, award capture, and contract performance, to termination and close-out.
-Along the way, he helps clients understand and address a wide variety of issues, including: business ethics and conduct; government contractor-specific employment laws; privacy and data security; sourcing restrictions; M&A due diligence and contract novation; security clearances; cost and pricing; small business and socio-economic programs; and export controls.
+Along the way, he helps clients understand and address a wide variety of complex compliance issues, including: business ethics and conduct; government contractor specific employment laws; privacy and data security; sourcing restrictions; M&A due diligence and contract novation; security clearances; cost and pricing; small business and socio-economic programs; and export controls.
 Eric also supports client success by negotiating contracts, subcontracts, teaming and joint venture agreements, and IP development agreements and licenses with contractors, commercial and non-profit entities, and institutions of higher education.
 If disputes or potential problems arise, he advocates for his clients in bid and size protests, contractor and government claims, and appeals.
 In addition, he guides clients through audits and investigations, terminations, and suspension and debarment issues.

 Regardless of the problems he is working to help solve, Eric's approach reflects his belief in the importance of cogent analysis, effective communication, and a focus on the client's bottom line.

-Eric recently ended a three-year term on the governing Council of the American Bar Association's Public Contract Law Section.
+Eric serves as the Chair-Elect of the American Bar Association's Public Contract Law Section.
 In addition, he co-chairs the Section's Publications Board.
 Eric has written extensively on government contract matters, has co-edited two books on subcontracting and flow downs, and frequently lectures and conducts training on government contracting, cybersecurity, export controls, and intellectual property issues.